paulrentschler/ansible-role-mysql/README.md

     mysql_firewall_allow_groups: []

+### Security settings

+To force SSL/TLS encrypted connections, change this to "yes".

+    mysql_force_tls: no

+**NOTE:** When this is enabled, all clients must connect via SSL/TLS or the unix socket.

+**NOTE:** This will also cause replication to be configured to use SSL/TLS connections (if replication is configured).

 ### Replication settings

 To enable replication, several variables must be defined for all the hosts that will be involved in the replication process.